tzvetkoff/hashids.c/README.md

 ```

 The 'destructor'.
 This function disposes what you can allocate with the following 3 functions.
-You'll definetely need to call this function when you're done (un)hashing.
+You'll definitely need to call this function when you're done (un)hashing.

 #### hashids_init3